Mk1806/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su command switches the current user
+0-A script to change the user ID to betty.